 Even if we give H&M the benefit of the doubt and assume the two Conscious pieces are sustainably made, does having 12.5 per cent sustainable of your entire collection gives you the right to call it a “sustainable collection drop”?

 Even a simple majority is at least over 50 per cent.

-When Eco-Stylist is researching and evaluating sustainable brands, the threshold for calling a brand sustainable is for at least 50 per cent (a simple majority) of their collections to be sustainably made.
+When we research and evaluate sustainable brands, the threshold for calling a brand sustainable is for at least 50 per cent (a simple majority) of their collections to be sustainably made.